MiroslavSotirov/rgs-core-v2/api/README.md

 body:
 ```
 {
-"game": "the-year-of-zhu"  // the game id
+"game": "the-year-of-zhu",  // the game id
-"wallet": "demo"           // the wallet returned in the init response
+"wallet": "demo",           // the wallet returned in the init response
+"round": "abcdefg"          // the round to be closed
 }
 ```